 NOTE: One factor will most likely be a password (i.e., something you know).
 The other factor could be biometric (i.e., something you are) or possession of a physical object (i.e., something you have).
-The OAuth 2.0 protocol Error!
-Reference source not found.
-Error!
-Reference source not found. offers one approach to multi-factor authentication, and there are many approaches.
+The OAuth 2.0 protocol [25] offers one approach to multi-factor authentication, and there are many approaches.